Roosevelt Boulevard (Philadelphia): Public transportation

-Proposed Roosevelt Blvd Subway
+Proposed Roosevelt Boulevard Subway

 The Roosevelt Boulevard Subway is a proposed SEPTA Metro line that would run along Roosevelt Boulevard.
 The route was first proposed in 1913 as part of the Broad Street Subway line from Adams Avenue.
 Last studied in detail in 2003, the line was estimated to draw 124,523 daily boardings, approximately the current ridership of the Broad Street Line, and divert 83,300 daily automobile trips.
 Cost estimates ranged between $2.5 and $3.4 billion in year 2000 dollars.
 The project however did not move forward due to lack of local financing.

 In June 2023, Philadelphia's City Council announced it would hold hearings on the proposed subway following the collapse of an I-95 overpass that severely impacted highway travel in Northeast Philadelphia.